 The primary source of funds to repay insured Systemwide debt securities is the System's borrowers.
 Each borrower must have a minimum net worth and, in most cases, collateral posted in connection with his or her loan.
-The borrower makes payments on the loan to the lending bank or association.
+The borrower makes payments on the loan to the lending bank or association, and it is the banks that ultimately repay Systemwide debt securities.

 The lending association in turn makes payments on its loan to the lending bank.
-Both the banks, which ultimately repay Systemwide debt securities, and the associations exceed their minimum regulatory capital requirements as protection and support for the repayment of the outstanding insured debt.
+All of the banks and associations currently exceed their minimum regulatory capital requirements as protection and support for the repayment of the outstanding insured debt.

-If a bank were unable to repay its portion of an insured Systemwide debt obligation, FCSIC would use the Insurance Fund to make the payment.
+If a bank were unable to repay its portion of an insured Systemwide debt obligation, FCSIC would use the Insurance Fund to make the payment on its behalf.
 If the assets in the Insurance Fund were exhausted, the Farm Credit Act's provisions for joint and several liability would be triggered, requiring the other System banks to repay the defaulting bank's portion of the debt.

-As figure 2 shows, the amount of System bank capital and the balance in the Insurance Fund together increased 23 percent, from \$16.7 billion at year-end 2011 to \$20.6 billion at year-end 2015.
-Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding decreased from 9.1 percent in 2011 to 8.5 percent in 2015 (see figure 3).
-In 2015 and 2014, the growth in insured debt outstanding exceeded capital growth, causing a slight decline in bank capital plus Insurance Fund as a percentage of insured debt.
-Without the Insurance Fund, bank capital as a percentage of insured debt was 6.8 percent at year-ends 2015 and 2014, respectively.
+As figure 2 shows, the amount of System bank capital plus the balance in the Insurance Fund increased 27 percent, from \$17.5 billion at year-end 2012 to \$22.2 billion at year-end 2016.
+However, bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding decreased from 8.9 percent in 2012 to 8.6 percent in 2016 (see figure 3).
+In 2016, the growth in capital exceeded the growth in insured debt outstanding, reversing the declining trend in 2015 and 2014 when the growth in insured debt outstanding exceeded capital growth.
+Without the Insurance Fund, bank capital as a percentage of insured debt was 6.8 percent at year-ends 2016 and 2015.

-Overall, the financial performance and condition of the System on a consolidated basis remains strong although some individual institutions continue to experience stress from credit deterioration in certain agricultural sectors.
-(See trends in the Financial Institution Rating System (FIRS) in the "Risk Management" section beginning on page 25.)
+Overall, the financial performance and condition of the System on a consolidated basis remain strong, although some institutions continue to experience stress from credit deterioration in certain agricultural sectors.
+(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section beginning on page 25.)

-System associations have boosted capital levels through the net income they have earned and retained.
-An association's capital helps reduce the credit exposure of the association's direct loan with its affiliated bank.
-As figure 4 shows, from 2011 to 2015, combined association capital increased \$9.2 billion-an annual average increase of approximately 9.4 percent.
-Since 2011, the associations have collectively achieved solid earnings and preserved capital, causing association capital as a percentage of total assets to increase to 18.7 percent in 2015 from 17.8 percent in 2011 (see figure 5).
+A bank's credit exposure to borrowing associations is partially mitigated by the associations' capital levels.
+Recent increases in System associations' capital levels, the result of higher retention levels of strong association net incomes, has further reduced credit risk.
+As figure 4 shows, from 2012 to 2016, combined association capital increased \$9.3 billion - an annual average increase of approximately 8.8 percent.
+Since 2012, the associations have collectively achieved solid earnings and preserved capital, causing association capital as a percentage of total assets to increase to 18.9 percent in 2016 from 17.8 percent in 2012 (see figure 5).

-Bank Capital Plus Insurance Fund (Dollars in Billions) \$25 \$20
+Bank Capital Plus Insurance Fund (Dollars in Billions)